MicrosoftDocs/data-integration/data-integration/dataflows/dataflows-data-sources.md

 Once the Server URL or resource connection information is provided, select **Sign in** to enter the credentials to use for the data access, then select **Next**.

-**Power Query Online** initiates and establishes the connection to the data source, and then presents the available tables from that data source in the **Navigator** window, shown in the following image.
+**Power Query Online** initiates and establishes the connection to the data source, and then presents the available tables from that data source in the **Navigator** window, as shown in the following image.

 ![Navigator window shows tables in the data source](media/dataflows-data-sources/dataflows-data-sources-07.png)